Allspice Macadamia Brittle

 • 2 cups unsalted raw macadamia nuts roughly chopped

-• Line a rimmed baking sheet with parchment paper and spray lightly with cooking spray.
+1. Line a rimmed baking sheet with parchment paper.
+Spray lightly with cooking spray.

-• Place water, sugar and corn syrup in a heavy bottomed sauce pan and heat without stirring until the mixture reaches the hard crack sate (about 302 degrees F)
+2. Heat water, sugar, and corn syrup in a heavy-bottomed saucepan without stirring until the mixture reaches the hard crack stage (about 302 degrees F)

-• In the meantime, assemble all the rest of the ingredients, place near a trivet next to the baking sheet along with a heatproof spatula.
+3. Assemble the rest of the ingredients plus a heatproof spatula near a trivet next to the baking sheet.

-• Let cool completely.
-When the brittle has become hard, break into pieces.
+9. When the brittle has hardened, break into pieces.

 You may also like